Agent access control

 THE PROBLEM

-Once an agent has access, it acts instantly.
-There's no pause button, no approval step, no way to review before it sends that email.
+Agents act instantly.
+There's no pause button, no review step, no way to intervene before damage is done.

 HOW IT WORKS